Internships at the Owens

 Salary is $18.00 per hour, 35 hours per week

-Schedule: Five days a week, evenings and weekends as needed
+Schedule: Five days a week, Tuesday – Saturday (some evenings as needed)

 Applicants must be able to work the full 18 weeks

 The Owens Art Gallery and Colville House are seeking two summer interns to fill the role of Community Engagement and Access Assistants.
 Working closely with the full-time staff of the Owens Art Gallery, the interns will play an important part in the administration and delivery of summer programs and community engagement activities at Colville House and the Owens, as well as related research, accessibility, and data management projects.
-They will be responsible for coordinating appointments and visitor engagement for Colville House, a small house museum devoted to artist Alex Colville; welcoming and orienting visitors to the Owens Art Gallery; assisting with ongoing accessibility services, including editing closed-captions for Owens TV; helping with Convocation and Reunion Weekend activities (May 9-12); and supporting the delivery of school tours in June.
+They will be responsible for coordinating appointments and visitor engagement for Colville House, a small house museum devoted to artist Alex Colville; welcoming and orienting visitors to the Owens Art Gallery; assisting with ongoing accessibility services and collection data management projects; helping with Convocation and Reunion Weekend activities (May 9-11); and supporting the delivery of school tours in June.

 This position requires a welcoming approach, flexibility, and attention to detail.
-Candidates must be Mount Allison University students with knowledge of visual and media arts practices though study in Fine Arts, Art History, Museum and Curatorial Studies, Indigenous Studies or Canadian Studies.
+Candidates must be Mount Allison University students with knowledge of visual and media arts practices through study in Fine Arts, Art History, Museum and Curatorial Studies, Indigenous Studies, or Canadian Studies.
 Intermediate computer skills are required, although the Owens can provide training and experience in these areas.

 These internships are made possible thanks to a generous gift from Mount Allison alumni Ian and Heather Bourne (both Class of ’69).